 Current games that support ray tracing

 Support for ray tracing depends greatly on developers implementing the effects and visual enhancements as they're crafting their games.
-As it's a fairly new technology this also means that the list of games which support ray tracing is short but growing.

 The latest Battlefield game was the first to launch with ray tracing support - offering improved visuals and enhanced reflections on a number of surfaces to make the game far more immersive for PC players.